 Supporting individuals and groups with becoming more deeply connected and more resilient in life, which in turn directly supports our health and wellbeing, is central to the aims of the Children’s Fire Movement.

-To meet the increasing pressures and complexities of 21st century living and to support people in reconnecting to the fullness of Life, we have co-created (with our parent company buddygroups) an accessible and contemporary training programme called the one programme.
-The one programme (which is a prerequisite for our CFM Guardian Memberships) is an introductory online training (for adults, young and old) that draws from an ancient, holistic system of the Americas.
+To meet the increasing pressures and complexities of 21st century living and to support people in reconnecting to the fullness of Life, we have co-created (with our parent company buddygroups) an accessible online training programme called the one programme.
+The one programme (which is a prerequisite for our CFM Guardian Memberships) is an introductory programme (for adults, young and old) that draws from an ancient, holistic system of the Americas.
 It uses eight deep wells of wisdom and provides both a map and a compass for navigating our relationships with Self, one another and the world we are a part of.

 I do remain optimistic.
 There is a great awakening happening across the world – let’s choose to be a part of it and leave a brighter legacy for our future generations.